Reviews You Can Rely On

 Can simmer, but difficult to finesse

 The MSR Whisperlite Universal takes the classic Whisperlite of liquid fuel fame and updates it for the modern wilderness traveler.
 Liquid fuel stoves are known for field repairability, durability, and the ability to cook bigger meals.
-The Universal ticks each of these boxes with the added benefit of being equipped to work with isobutane canisters in addition to kerosene and auto fuel.
+The Universal ticks each of these boxes with the benefit of being equipped to work with isobutane canisters, kerosene, and auto fuel.
 We tested its fuel efficiency and boil time with a fuel canister and found it to have respectable fuel efficiency, even if it had slightly slower boil times.
 Most American backpackers are shifting to canister stoves because of their lighter weight and ease of use.
 However, if you seek a nimble stove ideal for traveling outside the US, this stove's multi-fuel versatility and bombproof design could be an ideal match.

 Preparing anything more than simple meals still requires practice and savvy when running the Whisperlite Universal on liquid fuels.
 This stove ranked in the middle of the pack in our boiling tests, both with and without wind.
 Still, for serious snow melting, backcountry trips involving groups, or crossing multiple international borders, the Whisperlite Universal is our first choice for a liquid fuel stove and has been for years.